 - Provide a medical plan to get fully up to date.

 Work with your doctor to schedule the shots that your child needs to attend school.
+Refer to the Centers for Disease Control and Prevention’s (CDC) immunization schedule, or the chart below, to determine what vaccines your child needs before starting school.

 A child may have a documented medical, religious, or philosophical exemption for these vaccines.
 Even if exempt, a child may be excluded from school during an outbreak of a vaccine-preventable disease.